YottaDB/YDBDoc/MultiLangProgGuide/MultiLangProgGuide.rst

 The method wraps `ydb_str2zwr_s()`_ to provide the string in `zwrite format`_.

+- If the :code:`C.ydb_buffer_t` structure referenced by :code:`cbuft`
+  has not yet been allocated, return the STRUCTNOTALLOCD error.
-- If :code:`len_alloc` is not large enough, set :code:`len_used` to the required length, and return with an error return of INVSTRLEN.
+- If :code:`len_alloc` is not large enough, set :code:`len_used` to the required length, and return an INVSTRLEN error.
 In this case, :code:`len_used` will be greater than :code:`len_alloc` until corrected by application code.
-- Otherwise, set the buffer referenced by :code:`buf_addr` to the `zwrite format`_ string, set :code:`len_used` to the length.
+- Otherwise, set the buffer referenced by :code:`buf_addr` to the `zwrite format`_ string, and set :code:`len_used` to the length.

 Go Zwr2StrS()
 -------------